Updated September 1, 2021

 - Resource, Enforcement, And Liability.
 Fivos will conduct compliance audits of our relevant privacy practices to verify adherence to this Policy.
 Any employee that we determine is in violation of this Policy will be subject to disciplinary action up to and including termination of employment.

 - Data Retention.
 Fivos may retain Personal Data for archival purposes, to meet legal obligations such as record retention requirements, to resolve disputes, or to enforce agreements.
 When Fivos no longer has a business need to process the Personal Data, Fivos may either delete or destroy the data, pursuant to Applicable Law.
 Individuals may also request that Fivos delete your Personal Data at any time, and Fivos will do so provided that we may retain any records needed for archival purposes or to meet record retention requirements pursuant to Applicable Law.
-If Fivos cannot delete or destroy any such Personal Data, such as when it is archived in Fivos’ backup systems, then Fivos will store, but not otherwise further process, that Personal Data until it is deleted or destroyed pursuant to Fivos’ data retention policies.
+If Fivos cannot delete or destroy any such Personal Data, such as when it is archived in Fivos’s backup systems, then Fivos will store, but not otherwise further process, that Personal Data until it is deleted or destroyed pursuant to Fivos’s data retention policies.

 VII.
 GDPR Notices for EU Individuals